 Regional Safety Action Plan: RPC secured a \$220,000 grant from the US Department of Transportation through the Safe Streets and Roads for All (SS4A) program to develop Safety Action Plans for each of the four New Hampshire MPOs.
 The Safety Action Plans will establish a goal of eliminating roadway fatalities and serious injuries for each agency and establish a planning structure and strategies for achieving that goal.
 The development of the Safety Action Plans will also enable the communities to apply directly to US DOT for implementation grants to construct traffic safety improvements in their communities.
 The SS4A program includes approximately \$1 billion annually for roadway safety improvements that will reduce fatalities and serious injuries.
-(Dave Walker dwalker@therpc.org).
+The MPOs recently completed a Request For Proposals process and are in the midst of selecting a consulting team and establishing a steering committee for the project.
+Work is anticipated to begin in November 2023 with draft plans available in Summer 2024.
+(Dave Walker @walker@therpc.org).